 Be confident in your own ability though.
 They wouldn’t have brought you this far if they didn’t think you had what it takes.
 Be calm, collected, patient and decisive when answering the questions that are being thrown in your direction.
 Good luck!

-Step Seven: Receive a job offer or rejection letter…
+Step 7: Receive a job offer or rejection letter

-Hopefully, if you’ve done everything right and impressed the interview panel, you will get a job offer.
+Hopefully, if you’ve done everything right and impressed the interview panel, you'll get a job offer.
 If so, then congratulations!
 Take a deep breath, pat yourself on the back and have a celebratory drink or two.
-Then start getting ready for your exciting, new career as a lawyer.
+Then start getting ready for your exciting new career as a lawyer.

 If you do receive a rejection letter, then don’t fret.
 Lots of people do unfortunately fall at the final hurdle.
-Understandably, you will be disappointed, but it’s important to treat this as a learning experience.
+Understandably, you'll be disappointed, but it’s important to treat this as a learning experience.
 What doesn’t kill you will only make you stronger.
-Try to analyse where you might have gone wrong, make some notes and when you get another interview, you will be even better prepared.
+Try to analyse where you might have gone wrong, make some notes and when you get another interview, you'll be even better prepared.